emmaunel/CICADA/README.md

 ## Config
-Since github and gitlab are different platorm, you would need to get individual tokens from them.
+Since github and gitlab are different platorms, you would need to get individual tokens from them.

 ```
 GITHUB_TOKEN = "" # Create one at https://github.com/settings/tokens